hadi2f244/snooper_mikrotik/README.md

 ```
 user ssh-keys import public-key-file=id_rsa.pub user=[device username(default: admin)]
 ```
-4.Now ssh to mikrotik device(first time you need to allow devices to connect[type yes and enter!]) type quit to if you want to exit.
+4.Now ssh to mikrotik device(At the first time you need to allow devices to connect[type yes and enter!]) type quit to if you want to exit.
 5.Run main.py file.